Picsart-AI-Research/MI-GAN/README.md

 MI-GAN and Co-Mod-GAN results presented in the Supplementary material.

 **Note:** With our provided free-form masks, `--invert-mask` option **should not** be used with the command.

+**Note:** Even though our method is fully convolutional, the provided `lib/model_zoo/migan_inference.py` implementation currently performs some fixed-resolution operations.
+If you need fully convolutional support, you need to make `filter_const` and `noise_const` computations dynamic (depending on the input size).
+See `self.register_buffer` in `SeparableConv2d` class and in `Upsample2d` class.

 ## Evaluation
 For MI-GAN evaluation on Places2 download Places365-Standard 256x256 and high resolution validation images